 |Homemade food products are always popular at these events worldwide.|

 Tomorrow at 5:00 pm, we’re off to friends Kathy and Don’s river view bush home for an adult Easter egg hunt with a dinner to follow.
 They’ve been gone this past month, and it will be wonderful to see them both again and meet even more of their friends who’ll also be attending.

 |There were several jewelry booths.|

-I offered to make something to bring but Kathy always insists on letting her guests be “guests’ and come for the food and activities they so masterfully plan at their lovely home.
+I offered to bring something, but Kathy insists on letting her guests be “guests'” and come for the food and activities they so masterfully plan at their lovely home.

 |Many booths consisted of locally made products using locally acquired materials.|

 No doubt, we’ll reciprocate before too long and invite them to our place for dinner.
-As is the traditions in Marloth Park, guests bring their own beverages when visiting friend’s home, whatever those beverages happen to be.
+As is the tradition in Marloth Park, guests bring their beverages when visiting friend’s homes, whatever those beverages happen to be.

 |Even Tupperware was represented at the fair.|

-With South Africa known worldwide for their wine production, many of which I’ve tried and enjoyed, many locals drink wine.
-The balance tends to drink the local Castle beer (and others) which Tom seems to like.
+With South Africa known worldwide for its wine production, many of which I’ve tried and enjoyed, many locals drink wine.
+The balance tends to drink the local Castle beer (and others), which Tom seems to like.
 We’ve seldom seen anyone drinking other forms of alcohol, such as whiskey, vodka, gin, etc.

 Prices for wine and beer in South Africa are very reasonable.
-But, alcohol, mostly imported, is pricey often due to high VAT taxes.
-By the way, as of today, the VAT (value added tax) in South Africa is rising from 14% to 15% which is low compared to many other African countries.
+But, alcohol, mostly imported, is pricey, often due to high VAT taxes.
+As of today, the VAT (value-added tax) in South Africa is rising from 14% to 15%, which is low compared to many other African countries.
 If interested, see this site for details on VAT in Africa.